-White, round biconvex tablets, debossed "4K1 4K1" on one side and break line on both sides.
+White, round biconvex tablets, debossed "2K1 2K1" on one side and break line on the other side.
 The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.

 4 CLINICAL PARTICULARS

 4.1 Therapeutic indications